filecoin-project/lotus-docs/content/en/kb/test-migration/index.md

 ## Benchmark migration in online mode

-Only run this on a node that you can afford to stop syncing the chain, and can be cleaned up later on.
+Run this only on a node on which you can afford to stop syncing the chain.
+It can be cleaned up later.

 1. On your currently synced and running Lotus node, run: